 “The cost of fixing a problem can easily be a factor of 100x compared to an investment into measures that would have prevented the issue in the first place.” - Tobias Jaeger, CEO of Falcone International

-Digitizing workflows is still one of the most important things a family office can do for its long-term strategy, but firms must know how to avoid the risks.
+Digitizing workflows is one of the most important things a family office can do for its long-term strategy, but be aware of risks.

 Family offices are less regulated than traditional wealth and asset managers, and in these situations it’s not uncommon for FOs to have fewer formalized procedures around data security and controls.